 Support for Young Carers and their families

-For some young carers attending the afterschool group is not how they want to approach support, and so for these students simply knowing they can quickly and easily access help is enough; an open door policy works and having a named member of staff (Mirs J Girling) means the students feel they do not need to explain their circumstances every time a concern arises and that their privacy is being respected.
+For some young carers attending the afterschool group is not how they want to approach support, and so for these students simply knowing they can quickly and easily access help is enough; an open door policy works and having a named member of staff (Miss Izzy Baker) means the students feel they do not need to explain their circumstances every time a concern arises and that their privacy is being respected.
 In addition to offering encouragement and support within school, the group also has access to external organisations.
 Centre 33 regularly liaise with the school and are able to offer assistance to the young carers and their families outside school through a national network.